-Confidential information will not be revealed by mediators without the explicit permission of both parties.
+Mediation - Confidential information will not be revealed by mediators without the explicit permission of both parties.
 All discussions and documents disclosed during a mediation session will remain confidential and neither the documents nor the mediator may be subpoenaed.
-Only whether or not the mediation was resolved successfully will be considered as public information.
+The only information considered to be "public information" and subject to disclosure is whether or not the disputed was resolved.

-The arbitration process is also confidential and not open to the public.
+Arbitration - The arbitration process is also confidential and not open to the public.
 The award issued by the arbitrator is, however, considered a matter of public record.